• Skip to main content

 Lightning McQueen’s Racing Academy is a show featuring characters from the movie Cars.
 Opened in 2019, guests help Lightning McQueen and his pals get ready for a race.

-Beauty and the Beast Live on Stage also is a live performance featuring costumed characters from the film.
+Beauty and the Beast Live on Stage is also a live performance featuring costumed characters from the film.
 It’s been open since 1991 and includes beloved songs.

 Fantasmic is an evening light and character show that takes place in this part of the park, held at the Hollywood Hills Amphitheater.